What Disney Parks Looked Like Through the Decades

 Disney World opened in Florida on October 1, 1971.
 A trio of siblings spends some quality time together just a few years after that inaugural date.
 Craving more nostalgia?
 Check out Disney’s chocolate peanut butter banana French toast recipe.

 In addition to rides, the Disney parks are known for their high-quality entertainment.
 Here, a group of performers sing and dance for a crowd gathered outside of Cinderella’s castle.
-This is also where you can catch Disney’s jaw-dropping fireworks displays, which you can now enjoy virtually.

 One of the most beloved events in Disney history, the Main Street Electrical Parade ran in Magic Kingdom between 1977 and 1991.
 The parade was officially retired at Disney World in 2016.
 Check out these secrets Disney park employees will never tell you.